Write platform-specific features

-The Native SDK includes low-level libraries, such as BlackBerry Platform Services and screen.h, that provide fundamental UI functions that allow you to draw on the screen.
-There are no higher-level UI libraries provided, but Qt has been ported and is available (see Open Source Components).
-The other key thing in the area of UI and graphics is that the BlackBerry PlayBook tablet supports OpenGL ES.
+The Native SDK includes low-level libraries, such as BlackBerry Platform Services and Screen (screen.h), that provide fundamental UI functions that allow you to draw on the screen.
+There are no higher-level UI libraries provided, but Qt has been ported and is available (see Library support at a glance).
+The other key thing in the area of UI and graphics is that BlackBerry 10 supports OpenGL ES.

-To use OpenGL ES, first initialize the underlying EGL library that sits between OpenGL and the hardware of the BlackBerry PlayBook tablet.
-The Create an OpenGL window and Create a basic 3-D application tutorials show you how to initialize and draw something on the screen.
+To use OpenGL ES, first initialize the underlying EGL library that sits between OpenGL and the hardware of the BlackBerry 10 device.
+The Create an OpenGL window and the Create a basic 3-D application tutorials show you how to initialize and draw something on the screen.

 For the main event loop in your application, you should use the event handling capabilities of the BlackBerry Platform Services.
 For different types of events (touch, orientation, payments, etc.), BlackBerry Platform Services allows your application to register for notifications and get information about event properties.
 Then, depending on the event domain, you can handle the event accordingly.
-For examples of how BlackBerry Platform Services allows your application to handle events, you can look at the BlackBerry Tablet OS OpenGL ES 1.1 Application Template Project in the QNX Momentics IDE.
+For examples on how BlackBerry Platform Services allows your application to handle events, you can look at the BlackBerry 10 OpenGL ES 1.1 Application Template Project in the Momentics IDE.

 Touch screen input